openfaas/faas-netes/README.md

 Uptime: 19960
 ```

 The `--data` flag turns the `curl` from a GET to a POST.
-Right now FaaS functions are invoked via a POST to the API Gateway.
+Right now OpenFaaS functions are invoked via a POST to the API Gateway.

 > The nodeinfo function also supports a parameter of `verbose` to view network adapters - to try this set the `--data` flag to `verbose`.